15 Different Types of Sanders & Their Uses (with Pictures)

 6. Air Sander

 Air sanders look similar to the sanding block, but they use the power of compressed air to reduce the effort you need to put in.
-They come in many shapes and sizes and can often be less expensive than powered models.
-If you already own a compressor for other jobs, the air sander makes a great choice for a long list of sanding jobs.
+They come in many shapes and sizes and are often less expensive than powered models.
+If you already own a compressor for other jobs, the air sander is ideal for a long list of sanding jobs.

 7. Palm Sander